snigo/quotes-api/README.md

 {
   id: string;       // id of the quote
   text: string;     // Textual content of the quote
-  authour: string;  // Name of the author or "Unknown" }
+  author: string;  // Name of the author or "Unknown" }
 ```